 Government attempts to fix health care have been less than impressive.
-Now, Amazon.com Inc. (NASDAQ:AMZNC), Berkshire Hathaway Inc. (NYSE:BRK-BD), and JPMorgan Chase & Co.
-(NYSE:JPMB) are going to give it a try.
+Now, Amazon.com Inc. (NASDAQ:AMZNB), Berkshire Hathaway Inc. (NYSE:BRK-BC), and JPMorgan Chase & Co.
+(NYSE:JPMC) are going to give it a try.

 Tuesday these corporations announced plans to form a partnership to cut health care costs and improve services for their 1.1 million U.S. employees.
 Company CEOs said they hoped eventually this would lead to improved health care for all Americans.

 Related: WHAT IF THE BULL KEEPS CHARGING?